RicardoXuu/SpacGPA_Tutorials/README.md

 2) (If you prefer a different CUDA/toolkit) edit the PyTorch lines in environment.yml to match your GPU / driver, or switch to CPU-only builds from pytorch.
 Note on MCL: the environment installs bioconda::mcl.
 If you use a custom environment, install it explicitly with conda install -c bioconda mcl.

 Option B — From source with pip

-### System Dependencies:

-make sure MCL is installed (e.g., conda install -c bioconda mcl) if you want to use the original classical Markov Clustering algorithm.
+Note on MCL: make sure MCL is installed (e.g., conda install -c bioconda mcl) if you want to use the original classical Markov Clustering algorithm.

-### PyTorch:
+### PyTorch

 install a suitable PyTorch build for your CUDA/CPU **before** installing spacgpa